Activities Weaving discipleship into everyday life

 How does my family do missions?
 Right-where-you-live activities that encourage new traditions, intentional lifestyle changes, and ministry involvement.
 It’s not about adding more to your plate, but making the most of everyday routines.
 Discover and embrace your family’s unique role in God’s kingdom and live it out in intentional ways.

-Family Activity: Weave your own basket.
-You need a 5- or 7-ounce paper cup, scissors, yarn, and glue.
+Family Activity Prep Time: 5 minutes Activity Time: 10 minutes Materials: a 5- or 7-ounce paper cup, scissors, yarn, and glue.
+Weave your own basket.
 Starting at the rim of the cup, cut a straight line down to the base.
 Continue around the top of the cup, making 6 more evenly-spaced cuts.
-Gently press the spokes down to form a flower shape…
+Gently press the…

 Read more >